gkorpal/Object-Oriented-Programming-with-c-/README.md

-My C++ practice codes from the Object Oriented Programming course I took during Spring 2015 (undergraduate).
+My C++ practice codes from the Object Oriented Programming course I took during Spring 2015 (undergraduate @ NISER).

 The textbook (assumes some basic understanding of C which I didn't have at the time of reading):